Sagarsharma11/BillingSoftware/README.md

 This Software needs XAMPP OR WAMPP servers and LocalHost .

-User Must add This Sql file
+User Must add BillingSoftware.sql file.